Alanlande/RSVP_WebApp/README.md

+# RSVP_Django_Web_App by De Lan

-# Make sure that you download into a linux environment and have installed python3 and django packages
+## Make sure that you download into a linux environment and have installed python3 and django packages

 ## Usage:
-cd erss-hwk1-dl261-ys205/docker-deploy
+cd docker-deploy

 sudo docker-compose up